marcotuna/blog/content/blog/2021-05-29-using-scaleway-block-storage-with-nomad-csi.md

 }
 ```

-Now it's time for the volume registration, there are two ways to do it, if you already have a block storage volume you must populate the template below with the entry `external_id` (can be fetched from the Scaleway website in the details section of the existing block storage volume), the result should be similar to the following excerpt `external_id = "fr-par-1/6142201f-6902-4aba-bcc7-e49c15234206"`, if it's a volume from scratch just copy the template below and go to the next steps.
+Now it's time for the volume registration, there are two ways to do it, if you already have a block storage volume you must populate the template below with the entry `external_id` (can be fetched from the Scaleway website in the details section of the existing block storage volume), the result should be similar to the following excerpt `external_id = "fr-par-1/6142201f-6902-4aba-bcc7-e49c15234206"`, if it's a volume from scratch just copy the template below to a file named `block-storage.hcl` or the name you desire.

 ```hcl
 # volume registration